The Legend of Zelda: Tears of the Kingdom Review – Why This Controversial Masterpiece Redefined Open-World Gaming

 Common Fan Criticisms:

-- Story inconsistencies and timeline placement issues
+• Story inconsistencies and timeline placement that created real lore headaches

-- Departure from traditional Zelda dungeon design
+• Departure from traditional Zelda dungeon design that some fans genuinely mourned

-- Performance concerns on Nintendo Switch hardware
+• Performance concerns on aging Switch hardware in the densest physics scenarios

 The YouTube Algorithm Effect: Amplifying Controversy